Air Force Rescue Helicopters Raced To The Aid Of Special Operators In Somalia

 In the 2017 Niger incident, American personnel and their partners had to wait hours for reinforcements to arrive in the form of French and later Nigerien forces.
 Contractors working for the U.S. military provided the only other potential means of evacuating the casualties in that instance.

-In the June 2018 incident in Jubaland, Air Force HH-60G Pave Hawks were able to fly from an unspecified “U.S. military installation” to the scene of the battle, a spokesperson for AFRICOM told War Is Boring in an Email.
+In the June 2018 incident in Jubaland, Air Force HH-60G Pave Hawks were able to fly from an unspecified “U.S. military installation” to the scene of the battle, a spokesperson for AFRICOM told The War Zone in an Email.
 Those helicopters helped three of the four wounded personnel, as well Sergeant Conrad, evacuate the area.

 The Air Force has Pave Hawks with the 303rd Expeditionary Rescue Squadron forward deployed at Camp Lemonnier in neighboring Djibouti to the north, as well as HC-130P Combat King tankers assigned to the 81st Expeditionary Rescue Squadron.
 The HH-60s were pre-positioned in the port town of Kismayo, the main commercial hub in the semi-autonomous Jubaland region during the operation, and were able to be on scene within 20 minutes, according to a separate report by The New York Times.
 Information in official contracting documents shows U.S. forces operate a forward operating base at the airport in the coastal city.